haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/migration-overview-how.md

 The data migration tool recognizes the differences in database structure between Magento 1.x versions.
 Most of these database structural differences are declared in *map files*.
 Each step in the process uses map files to transform data for use in your Magento 2 store.

-For example, when you transform data from a {{site.data.var.ce}} 1.8.0.0 database to {{site.data.var.ce}} 2.x.x, the map file accounts for the fact that a table was renamed and renames it accordingly in the destination database.
+例如， when you transform data from a {{site.data.var.ce}} 1.8.0.0 database to {{site.data.var.ce}} 2.x.x, the map file accounts for the fact that a table was renamed and renames it accordingly in the destination database.
 If there are no differences in data structure or data format, the 数据迁移工具 transfers it as-is to the Magento 2 database, including data from tables created by extensions.

 When differences are not declared in map files, then the 数据迁移工具 displays an error and does not start.